 The opportunity to join this organization was an enticing proposition, but also a deeply humbling one.
 I’m thinking day and night about how I can best help the organization grow and thrive and develop, even beyond the extraordinary entity it is today.
 It’s an exciting challenge, but I’m sure the ideas won’t truly coalesce until I’ve spent many, many months embedded in the organization and the city.

-WARD: Your primary partner in this endeavor is, of course, Gustavo Dudamel.
+LA PHIL: Your primary partner in this endeavor is, of course, Gustavo Dudamel.
 What are your impressions of him?

 WOODS: It’s probably worth backing up to say that when I was a student, my primary focus was conducting.
 It’s what I almost exclusively focused on in my college years.
 After I decided not to focus on it as a career, I spent the next 30 years or so being a professional conductor watcher, both through the record business and running orchestras!
 I am fascinated by the elusive art of conducting and how gestures translate into musical meaning.
 It demands huge technical and musical skill, a profound understanding of music and interpretation, but it’s also a profession where you need a high degree of emotional intelligence to be successful.

 I’ve had the good fortune through my career to work with a lot of amazing conductors—and there are themes that emerge.
 Many of the most successful conductors view their work not as a projection of self, but look at their role as facilitating those around them to make the greatest music.
 I had the great pleasure for years, when I was at The Philadelphia Orchestra, of working with Wolfgang Sawallisch, who definitely fell into that category.
 And I feel it strongly with Gustavo as well.